 Will my auto insurance cover damage to my vehicle caused by a fallen tree?

-A tree fell on my property, but did not damage anything.
+A tree fell on my property but did not damage anything.
 Now what?

-Sometimes, a city may remove the tree if it fell on public property such as roads or power lines, but generally any trees on private property are the responsibility of the homeowner.
-Arranging for the removal of the tree as well as any debris is also up to the homeowner.
+Sometimes, a city may remove the tree if it falls on public property such as roads or power lines.
+But generally, any trees on private property are the property owner’s responsibility.
+It’s their job to arrange for the removal of the tree and any debris.

-Will my insurance cover the cost of removing my tree?
+Will my insurance cover the cost of removing my tree

 Permits to remove a tree may only be issued on the condition you replace it.

 Will my insurance cover the cost of replacing my tree?

 Standard home insurance policies replace trees damaged due to perils, including fire and lightning, but most exclude trees damaged by water and wind.
 Cities also don’t typically provide funding for replacing trees on private property.